Webull review summary

 Webull provides commission-free US stock, ETF, and options trading with no inactivity fees.
 The account opening is seamless, fully digital and really fast.
 The trading platforms are well-structured and user-friendly with many order types.

-On the negative side, Webull's product portfolio is limited, covering only stocks, ETFs and options.
+On the negative side, Webull's product portfolio is limited, covering only stocks, ETFs, options and crypto.
 Only bank transfers are available for deposits and withdrawals.
 Phone support doesn't work properly and there is no live chat.

 |• Free stock, ETF and options trading||• Limited product portfolio|